jererobles/mesh-ai/README.md

 This section is a WIP.

-### Persona
+### Agent

 Just like no single human has the knowledge or is trained to do every task, it is unreasonable to expect one model with a fixed set of parameters to handle every user input.

-A Persona is just an instance of GPT3.5 with a predefined set of parameters and more importantly, a conversation seed that defines the capabilities and personality of the agent.
+An Agent is just an instance of GPT3.5 with a predefined set of parameters and more importantly, a conversation seed that defines the capabilities and personality of the agent.
 It is also possible, although optional, to pass a `transformer` function and a `validation` function.
-See [other/personas.ts](https://github.com/jererobles/mesh-ai/blob/main/other/personas.ts) for more information.
+See [agents/types.ts](https://github.com/jererobles/mesh-ai/blob/main/agents/types.ts) for more information.

 ### API